 The NextLight commercial series are some of the most efficient LED grow lights on the market.
 The Veg8 is one of the three LED fixtures in the NextLight commercial series - the other two being the NextLight Mini and NextLight Mega.
-The NextLight Veg8 emits a full spectrum white light and is designed for vegetative growth whether you are growing starters, leafy greens such as lettuce, vegging cannabis, or growing up clones.
+The NextLight Veg8 emits a full spectrum white light and is designed for vegetative growth whether you are growing starters, leafy greens such as lettuce, vegging, or growing clones.

 The Veg8 is 22" x 46” x 2.5’” and only weighs 10 lbs.
 It has a wide form factor - the dimensions of the fixture are nearly identical to its footprint which means you get a nice even coverage area under the unit.

 There are no cooling fans - the unit is passively cooled via the aluminum frame and casing.
 Overall, there are minimal bells and whistles.
 The reason why the Veg8 might be more expensive than some other veg LEDs is because NextLight focused on high-quality diodes and the best driver on the market (Mean Well driver).
 The 100-277 VAC autosensing driver is encased on the rear of the unit in order to protect it.
 Two hanging hooks serve as attachment points for adjustable hangers, but these may be removed and the holes can be used for mounting under racks or installing your own hanging system.

 The 120V version comes with a Nema 5-15 plug.
 The 240v models comes with a 6-15p plug.